Understand user behavior with reports

 • Completion time is different for non-recurring workflows and unique visitor funnels.
 In workflows, completion time is determined by a visitor's most recent attempt to complete a flow.
 In funnels, completion time is measured by the full duration that starts with the visitor's initial attempt to enter the funnel.

-look at a visitor's most recent attempt to complete a flow, whereas funnels look at the full duration that starts with their very first attempt entering the funnel.
+• Workflows look at a visitor's most recent attempt to complete a flow, whereas funnels look at the full duration that starts with their very first attempt entering the funnel.

-• The data for recurring workflows aligns more closely with a funnel measuring total attempts, but there is no true comparison unless you're looking at a two-step funnel, as you can only define two events for a workflow.
+• The data for recurring workflows aligns more closely with a funnel measuring total attempts, but there's no true comparison unless you're looking at a two-step funnel, as you can only define two events for a workflow.
 If you have a two-step funnel, consider using a workflow to measure usage instead.

 Was this article helpful?

-2 out of 3 found this helpful
+4 out of 5 found this helpful